opentracing-contrib/java-spring-rabbitmq/README.md

 This repository provides OpenTracing instrumentation for RabbitMQ.
 It can be used with any OpenTracing compatible implementation.

+This release-0.1 branch is a **maintenance branch** to support Spring Boot 1.5.x

 ## Configuration

 > **Note**: make sure that an `io.opentracing.Tracer` bean is available.
 It is not provided by this library.